Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 If you use a virtual private network (VPN) application on your smartphone, it will encrypt your cellular data to create a private and secure mobile internet connection.

-A VPN therefore prevents cell phone carriers, such as Verizon Wireless, from tracking your online activity and lets you access websites and services usually inaccessible from your location.
+A VPN therefore prevents cell phone carriers, such as Verizon Wireless, from tracking your online activity and lets you access websites and services that are usually inaccessible from your location.

 Mobile VPNs are widely available on both Android and iOS devices.
 These applications secure your traffic when you’re connected to WiFi networks, and when you’re using your phone’s cellular data (e.g. 5G and 4G).